Facts about UK Newts in your pond and their life cycle:

 - Great Crested male newt showing crest

-- A Great crested newt is black in colour and larger than Smooth or Palmate newts - about 13-15cm/5-6" long.
+- Identify a Great crested newt as they are black in colour and larger than Smooth or Palmate newts - about 13-15cm/5-6" long.
 (Image showing crest - Courtesy of Jim Grundy)

 - The male has a silver stripe the length of his tail when he is of mating age and a very pronounced wavy crest when swimming in the water.